mms112/ExpandWorldPrefabs/README.md

       - This is more performant than `change` but supports only specific situations.
       - Recommended to check ([states](### State)) and use this if possible.
     - `say`: When objects or players say something.
 Parameter is the text.
-      - Using this type automatically adds Server client to the player list.
+      - Using this type automatically adds a server client to the player list.
       - Server client is needed to intercept chat messages.
       - Server client counts as an extra player for boss kills, increasing the amount of loot.
     - `command`: When admins say something.
 Parameter is the text.